 The FEMA Program Office provides support in addressing specific programmatic questions regarding the FY 2022 RCPGP.
 The Program Office can be reached by e-mail at: FEMA-RCPGP@fema.dhs.gov.

-For additional program-specific information, please contact the Centralized Scheduling and Information Desk (CSID) help line at (800) 368-6498 or AskCSID@fema.dhs.gov; hours of operation are from 9 a.m. to 5 p.m.
+For additional program-specific information, please contact the FEMA Grants Information Desk at firstname.lastname@example.org OR at (800) 368-6498.
+Hours of operation are from 9 a.m. – 5 p.m.
 ET, Monday through Friday.

 For support regarding financial grants management and budgetary technical assistance, applicants may contact the FEMA Award Administration Help Desk via e-mail at ASK-GMD@fema.dhs.gov